-Replies Countries

-Yes Austria, Belgium, Denmark,

-Finland, France, Germany,

-Iceland, Italy, Lithuania,

-Poland, Romania, Russia,

-Switzerland

-No Bosnia-Herzegovina, Bulgaria,

-Croatia, Estonia, Greece,

-Hungary, Ireland, Malta,

-Moldova, Norway, Portugal,

-Serbia, Spain, Sweden, UK
+Replies Countries Yes (12) Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Italy, Lithuania, Romania, Russia, Switzerland No (17) Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Greece, Hungary, Ireland, Malta, Moldova, Norway, Poland, Portugal, Serbia, Spain, Sweden, United Kingdom

-- Poland and Romania have now reached a considerable level of support, while Croatia and UK have reported negative outcomes compared to 2013. - Two thirds of the Eastern countries do not forecast any financial support in such cases, while in the Western ones the ratio between positive and negative feedback is almost 50/50.
+- Romania has now reached a considerable level of support, while Croatia and UK have reported negative outcomes compared to 2013. - Two thirds of the Eastern countries do not forecast any financial support in such cases, while in the Western ones the ratio between positive and negative feedback is almost 50/50.